ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

     directly accessible without re-defining a new vocabulary for each json-ld feature
 -   Conciseness, easy to add a @context to existing schemas
--   Easy to implement: a json-schema parser can be extended to support the "@context" keyword; processing can be done using existing json-ld library
+-   Easy to implement: a JSON Schema parser can be extended to support the "@context" keyword; processing can be done using existing json-ld library
--   The json-schema instance written for application/json, can be reused for the application/ld+json json-schema instance
+-   The JSON Schema instance written for application/json, can be reused for the application/ld+json JSON Schema instance

 Cons:

 -   [*@context*](https://github.com/w3c/json-ld-syntax/issues/386#issuecomment-1026864738)[*
     does not aim to allow you to express any arbitrary JSON to RDF *](https://github.com/w3c/json-ld-syntax/issues/386#issuecomment-1026864738)transformation:
-    for example there's no way to use @context to attach a rdf:type to JSON objects that do not contain this information.
-This can be addressed extending the keywords (eg. x-jsonld-type) -
+    for example there's no way to use @context to attach a `rdf:type` to JSON objects that do not contain this information.
+This can be addressed extending the keywords (eg. `x-jsonld-type`) -
 -   Management of nested schemas could be complex.
 -   there's no way to attach a context to a string, so it is not